stujones11/minetest-3d_armor/3d_armor/README.txt

 Depends: default

-Recommends: sfinv, inventory_plus or unified_inventory (use only one to avoid conflicts)
+Recommends: sfinv, unified_inventory or smart_inventory (use only one to avoid conflicts)

+Supports: player_monoids and armor_monoid

 Adds craftable armor that is visible to other players.
 Each armor item worn contributes to a player's armor group level making them less vulnerable to weapons.